Get Started in Real Estate

 The Broker exam is 140 multiple choice questions and passing is 75%.

 You can find complete details in the Real Estate Examination Program Candidate Handbook published by AMP.
-You can call AMP for a free printed copy or click here to download.
+Click AMP Handbook to download a free copy.

 Illinois Real Estate Sponsorship

 After passing the state exam, a licensee must be sponsored (affiliated) with a real estate sponsoring broker and will most likely be hired as an independent contractor (IC).
 The agent/broker must have a written IC contract with the managing broker that defines their relationship, including supervision, duties, compensation, and termination.

 The managing broker is fully responsible for the actions performed in the course of the real estate business by all persons he or she sponsors.
 In turn, all of the agent/broker’s activities must be performed in the name of the sponsoring broker.
 Sponsored agents/brokers act on the managing broker’s behalf in all real estate related matters.

 Pre-license education is designed to get real estate students to pass the Illinois State exam.
 Passing the course and passing the state exam, however, do NOT prepare you to earn a living in real estate.
 After the education comes training.

 One of the important things to look for when selecting a managing broker to work for is the type and extent of training you can count on receiving.
 Simple things like how to fill out a sales contract or a listing contract all the way up to the vital skills such as how to prospect for clients and negotiating, all require professional training.